 Speak with an Experienced Divorce Lawyer in Hackensack, NJ

 Do you have questions about what you can do to maintain your lifestyle after getting divorced in New Jersey?
-If so, we encourage you to contact us for an initial consultation.
+If so, we encourage you to contact us for an initial case evaluation.
 To speak with one of our experienced divorce lawyers in confidence, please call (201) 430-7845 or request an appointment online today.